accessibilitywars/zaw2/content/builds/alac-cond-specter.md

 4. W6 Conjured Amalgamate - Bringing a power option is recommended.
 5. W7 Qadim the Peerless - If you need to pylon kite, just play a deadeye.

+#### Solo Play
+You probably want to take the ranged loadout for solo due to provision of self boons when you steal.
+Apart from siphon, feel free to stay in shroud longer as you need to use haunt shot to increase your number of might stacks.
+Swapping to scepter can give another source of might but this is an intensive drain on your initiative resource.

 ## Video
 Coming Soon\